bridgecrew-perf6/deployqdb/README.md

 uvicorn deployqdb.api:app
 ```

 Runs on 8000 by default.
 Documentation at `/docs`.
-After you run a POST against `/deployqdb` you'll get a name, run a GET against `/deployqdb/{name}` and it'll return a QuestDB ip:port accessible from localhost, and DELETE against `/deployqdb/{name} will delete the instance`
+After you run a POST against `/deployqdb` you'll get a name, run a GET against `/deployqdb/{name}` and it'll return a QuestDB ip:port accessible from localhost, and DELETE against `/deployqdb/{name}` will delete the instance.

 ## Tests